Japan Tsunami: 12 Months Later

 Japanese opposition lawmakers file a no-confidence vote against Naoto Kan, which he survives by a vote of 293-152.
 His tenure, however, is effectively over.
 Japan’s political in-fighting continues out in the open, prompting growing public frustration as the country struggles to cope with the aftermath of the disaster.

-It has also become apparent that Fukushima’s Unit 1, 2 and 3 reactors were not merely damaged, but in fact experienced a complete meltdown.
+also become apparent that Fukushima’s Unit 1, 2 and 3 reactors were not merely damaged, but in fact experienced a complete meltdown.
 With estimates of the radiation leak continuing to rise, the government steps up precautionary measures, including the distribution of radiation meters to affected residents.
+Credit: Japan Ministry of Foreign Affairs July 2011

 Political turmoil claims its first victim as Minister for Reconstruction Ryu Matsumoto resigns after only a week over allegations that he made insensitive remarks to governors of tsunami-affected areas.
 Matsumoto had been appointed by Naoto Kan in a bid to deflect criticism of the ruling party, making the resignation even more damaging for the ruling Democratic Party of Japan.